 Witte Bros.
 Exchange, Inc., Troy, Missouri

-Training for this certificate prepares students for immediate employment as Class A heavy truck drivers.
+Training for this certificate prepares students for immediate employment as Class A truck drivers.

 What graduates have to say…